iPhone 12 should have Touch ID like the iPad Air -- but it probably won't

 -

-•Oct 2When is iPhone 12 coming out?
+•Oct 4When is iPhone 12 coming out?
 We may have guessed Apple's launch date

 -